-NYSE Considerations.
+• NYSE Considerations.
 There are certain criteria for the continued listing of shares of common stock on the NYSE.
 For example, a listed company will be considered to be out of compliance with one of those continued listing standards and subject to delisting if the average closing price of its common stock is less than \$1.00 over a consecutive 30 trading-day period.
-The Company's Common Stock has closed below \$1.00 per share on several trading-days since late January.
+While, as of the date of this proxy statement, the Company's Common Stock is not trading below \$1.00 per share, in late-January and early-February the Common Stock did close below \$1.00 per share for a four consecutive trading-day period.